MarcoBetti1/llmchess/README.md

 - [`docs/chess-text-representation.md`](docs/chess-text-representation.md) – how prompts and replies encode the game.
 - [`docs/agent-normalizer.md`](docs/agent-normalizer.md) – MoveGuard agent prompt and behavior.

-Refer to these pages for deeper dives; the README stays focused on the overall architecture and workflow.

 ## Roadmap / open questions